revell-logo

 Focal plane placement affects how your reticle behaves at different magnifications:

 Second Focal Plane (SFP): The reticle stays the same size regardless of magnification.
-This means reticle measurements are only accurate at one magnification setting (usually maximum).
+This means reticle measurements are only accurate at one magnification setting (usually maximum power).
 SFP scopes offer bold, easy-to-see reticles at low power but require remembering which magnification matches your reticle subtensions.

 First Focal Plane (FFP): The reticle grows and shrinks with magnification changes, maintaining consistent measurements throughout the zoom range.
-FFP excels for ranging and holdovers at any magnification but can appear too fine at low power or too thick at high power.
+FFP excels for ranging and holdovers at any magnification but can appear too fine at low power or too thick at maximum magnification.

-For most hunting applications, SFP works perfectly and costs less.
+For most hunting applications, SFP works perfectly and costs less than equivalent FFP models.
 Competitive and tactical shooters often prefer FFP for its measurement consistency across all magnifications.

 Target Turrets vs Hunting Turrets